20 Popular Fast Food Burgers—Ranked!

 With some of the most popular fast food burgers clocking in at almost 1,000 calories, you want to be sure you’re picking a weight-loss winner, and we at Eat This! are here to do just that.
 Using Ranker.com’s crowdsourced ranking system, we identified the 20 most popular fast food burgers.
 We split them into single-patty burgers and double-patty categories to make the nutritionals more evenly matched, ranked them based primarily on nutritionals, then readjusted rankings based on nasty additives.
-Some of these burgers aren’t just the worst of their peers—burgers are also among The #1 Worst Dish at 40 Popular Restaurants.
+Some of these burgers aren’t just the worst of their peers—burgers are also among the worst dishes at every popular restaurant.

 SINGLE-PATTY BURGERS… FROM BEST TO WORST